JustFiesta/Bash/domainTester/README.md

 It is a simple while loop, stripping down each line in file and performing netstat queries on each.

-* only supports ONE argument - as one domain OR multiple domains contained in single file
+* only supports ONE argument - as one domain OR multiple domains contained in single file (support for *.txt and *.csv files.)
-* accepts domains in format: www.domain.net, domain.net
+* accepts domains in format: www.domain.net, domain.net, IP

 ## How-to